embeddedInnovators/Great-Scott-s-Basic-Electronics/README.md

-## Great-Scott-s-Basic-Electronics
+# Great-Scott's-Basic-Electronics

-# Here is the list of trainee who accomplished their task on this playlist:
+## Here is the list of trainee who accomplished their task on this playlist:

 | Name | Roll | Dept | Task Link |
 |---------|---------|---------|---------|